carbon-language/carbon-lang/llvm/lib/Target/X86/README.txt

         xorl    %eax, %eax
         ret

-There are a few possible improvements here:
-1. We should be able to eliminate the dead load into %ecx
-2. We could change the "movl 8(%esp), %eax" into "movzwl 10(%esp), %eax"; this lets us change the cmpl into a testl, which is shorter, and eliminate the shift.
+We could change the "movl 8(%esp), %eax" into "movzwl 10(%esp), %eax"; this lets us change the cmpl into a testl, which is shorter, and eliminate the shift.

-We could also in theory eliminate the branch by using a conditional for the address of the load, but that seems unlikely to be worthwhile in general.

 //===---------------------------------------------------------------------===//